 Paper Cut Molas

-I’ve posted about Paper Molas before and because it’s such a fab project, I will post again.
-Recently I was at a friends home and noticed some newly framed artwork on her walls.
-They were authentic molas from Panama and Colombia.
-Molas are cloth panels that form part of a blouse for the Kuna women.
-They use a quilting technique called reverse appliqué.
+Molas are cloth panels that form part of a blouse for the Kuna women of Panama.
+They use a quilting technique called reverse appliqué to create the design formalizers of fabric.
 Because I used to be (and hope to be again!) a quilter, I know all about reverse applique.
 It’s a pretty fun to do but darn hard to explain to kids.
 After a few attempts I decided that it’s just best to say that a Mola is a fabric panel with colorful strips sewn in.
 Sometimes it’s best to keep it simple.

 How to Make a Paper Mola

-Copying the handout from the book, Dynamic Art Projects for Children by Denise M. Logan, plus creating a few a few handouts of my own, I showed the kids how to start their drawings.
-After a few quick demos on the board, the students picked their favorite Mola shape and drew their image onto a piece of 12″ x 18″ white paper using a black Sharpie Brand marker.
+I used the project in the book, Dynamic Art Projects for Children by Denise M. Logan as inspiration and used the wonderful handouts that accompany the project.
+You can also create your own.
+I showed the kids how to start their drawings but drawing the main body or largest shape first.
+After a few quick demos on the board, the students picked their favorite Mola shape and drew their image onto a piece of 12″ x 18″ white paper using a black marker.

-Glue piece onto black construction (sulphite) paper and glue strips of paper along the borders.
-Tip: leave a space between the Mola shape and the strips.
+Glue colored piece onto black construction paper and glue strips of paper along the borders.

 Fifth Grade Paper Molas….